anbauoq/art-style-classification/README.md

-# 🎨 Art Style Classification Project
+# Art Style Classification

-This project focuses on classifying images into eight distinct art styles: ArtDeco, cartoon, Cubism, Impressionism, Japonism, Naturalism, photo and Rococo.
+## Overview
+This repository provides the implementation of deep learning models for art-style image classification under severe class imbalance, including training, evaluation, and feature analysis.

+Detailed methodology, experiments, and results are described in the accompanying technical report `art_style_classification.pdf`.

 ## Project Workflow